Jolina: Critical reception

 The album received mixed reviews from music critics with David Gozales of allmusic.com saying "the music is mostly easy-listening... it tends to be a bit boring".
 Gonzales, however, praised Magdangal's singing by saying "though the pieces are not very challenging, there is an appealing ring to a good portion of the music, made more palatable by Magdangal's poise and assured delivery".
 He then continued praising a selection of tracks, saying "Paper Roses... is the best song on the album...
 "Laping Tapat" has a penetrating melody impassioned by the vocalist's effort.
 "Kapag Ako'y Nagmahal" is a standout ballad which she also brings to full life.
 This song is also made distinctive by the trenchant use of a string section."

 Commercial performance

-Within few days of its release, the album was declared by Tower Records as one of the top five sellers in the Philppines.
+Within few days of its release, the album was declared by Tower Records as one of the top five sellers in the Philippines.
 Jolina remains to be one of the best selling albums of all time in the Philippines with a 7× platinum certification and holds the record as the biggest commercial success of the label Star Music which led to Magdangal being credited as the Queen of Star Music.